superbryn/rotom_chat/README.md

-# ROTOM Chat - Python

 **ROTOM Chat** is a lightweight, **Textual-powered** LAN chat application built using **Python sockets**.

-It enables users on the same local network to communicate **without internet access**, featuring a nostalgic **server finder** similar to classic LAN games like Counter-Strike.
+It enables users on the same local network to communicate **without internet access**, featuring a nostalgic **server finder** similar to classic LAN games like the OG Counter-Strike.

 Ideal for **CS labs**, **offline setups**, or any place where local collaboration matters more than connectivity.